matthh9797/palmbloo/content/posts/welcome-to-my-personal-blog.md

 ### Widen your Experiences

 We would like to show you the unique and amazing [Experiences]({{< ref "/experience" >}}) that come from travelling.
 Travel means adventure and some adventures are worth having!
 Volunteering and living locally come with challenges and opportunities that grow your awareness about how the world works.
 Activities that push you outside of your comfort zone will make you feel alive.
-### Deepen your perspective

-Observing how different societies function deepens your [Perspective]({{< ref "/" >}}) and we would like to share our thoughts about it as we travel the world.
-Meeting people from other cultures will teach you that the way you have been looking at the world isn't the way everybody else does.
-Perspective is something you take into everything you do and one of the main reasons we love to travel.

 ### Discover interesting places

 By moving to lots of different places and living under lots of different conditions we will share with you the pro's and con's of living in different [Places]({{< ref "/place" >}}) and help you discover what is really important to you in your chosen place to live.
 There is no perfect place in the world, if there was everyone would move there, then it would no longer be perfect.
 There are lots of factors to consider when choosing a place like weather, cost of living, jobs, crowdedness, activities, safety and weather again!